Megvii-BaseDetection/YOLOX/docs/updates_note.md

                          yolox-x
 ```

-But for deployment demo, we don't suppor the old weights anymore.
+But for deployment demo, we don't support the old weights anymore.
 Users could checkout to YOLOX version 0.1.0 to use legacy weights for deployment